Thinking of the CamAPS FX, aka, Batman

 You may also want to prevent hypos if you see the glucose is 4.0-6.0mmol/L (70-110mg/dL) and trending down.

 This is a guide I use based on weight where 30kg is used as an example.
-Weight can be changed on the PDF.
+The Survive and Thrive Guide – (CamAPS Fx ) allows you to enter your weight to get a personalised chart.

 You can download the hypo chart here if you want to try it?